 The pace and extent of recovery from brain injury can vary considerably, even between patients with similar injuries.
-The majority of recovery from brain injuries occurs within the first six months to a year after trauma, but one study (Sbordone 1994) indicates that a patient's function following severe traumatic brain injury can occur for up to ten years post injury.
+The majority of recovery from brain injuries occurs within the first six months to a year after trauma, but one study (Sbordone 1994) indicates that a patient's function following severe traumatic brain injury can degrade for up to ten years post injury.
 The pace of recovery and even the extent of recovery can be improved by proper physical and cognitive rehabilitation.
 Levels of recovery are often measured in rehabilitation programs with the use of the Rancho Los Amigos Scale.

-Complete absence of observable change in behavior when presented visual, auditory, tactile, proprioceptive, vestibular or painful stimuli.
+Complete absence of observable change in behavior when presented with visual, auditory, tactile, proprioceptive, vestibular or painful stimuli.

 Demonstrates generalized reflex response to painful stimuli.